1

 Billing for Obstetrical (OB) Care

-Health First Colorado uses a bundled payment for professional services provided during the perinatal period, including prenatal care, labor and delivery and postpartum care.
+Health First Colorado uses global obstetric codes for professional services provided during the perinatal period, including prenatal care, labor and delivery, and postpartum care.
 Pregnancies, excluding high-risk pregnancies, are reimbursed through a global payment rate.
-There are certain circumstances where providers may bill a partial global payment.
+There are certain circumstances where providers may bill partial payment.

 Back to Top